Skip to main content

 The hypothalamus, a region in the brain, releases Gonadotropin-Releasing Hormone (GnRH).
 This signal travels to the pituitary gland, prompting it to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones then travel through the bloodstream to the gonads (testes in men, ovaries in women), instructing them to produce testosterone and estrogen.

 Metabolic health, governed largely by diet, directly impacts the function of this axis.
-Insulin resistance, for example, creates a state of and metabolic stress that can suppress the release of GnRH from the hypothalamus.
+Insulin resistance, for example, creates a state of systemic inflammation and metabolic stress that can suppress the release of GnRH from the hypothalamus.
 This disruption at the very top of the signaling cascade means that the entire downstream production line is compromised.

 The pituitary receives a weaker signal, releases less LH and FSH, and consequently, the gonads produce fewer sex hormones.
 A diet that manages blood sugar and reduces inflammation helps to ensure the clarity and strength of this initial GnRH signal, which is a prerequisite for healthy hormone production.